microsoft/botframework-solutions/docs/virtual-assistant/README.md

 # Virtual Assistant Solution Overview

-## Overview
 We have seen significant need from our customers and partners to deliver a conversational assistant tailored to their brand, personalized to their customers and made available across a broad range of conversational canvases and devices.
-Continuing Microsoft open-sourced approach toward Bot Framework SDK, the open source Custom Personal Assistant solution provides full control over the end user experience built on a set of foundational capabilities.
+Continuing Microsoft open-sourced approach toward Bot Framework SDK, the open source Virtual Assistant solution provides full control over the end user experience built on a set of foundational capabilities.
 Additionally, the experience can be infused with intelligence about the end-user and any device/ecosystem information for a truly integrated and intelligent experience.

 We strongly believe our customers should own and enrich their customer relationships and insights.
 Therefore, any Virtual Assistant provides complete control of the user experience to our customers and partners through open-sourcing the code on GitHub.
 The name, voice and personality can be changed to suit the organization’s needs.
 Our Virtual Assistant solution simplifies creation of your own assistant enabling you to get started in minutes and then extended using our end to end development tooling.